Windows Local Users and Groups Administration

 Create a new user:

-Create a user and prompt for password (more secure):
+net user username password /addCreate a user and prompt for password (more secure):

-net user username /add *
+net user username /add *Delete a user:

-Get details about a specific user:
+net user username /deleteGet details about a specific user:

-net user username
+net user usernameList all users:

-net user
+net userModify user properties:

-Optional Parameters for User Creation (net user)
+net user username /option:valueOptional Parameters for User Creation (net user)

-Option | Description |
+| Option | Description |

 /active:{no | yes} | Enables/disables the account.
-Default: yes . |
+Default: yes. |

 /comment:"<Text>" | Adds a comment (max 48 characters).
 Enclose in quotes. |

 /countrycode:<NNN> | Sets language files using Country/Region codes.
-Default: 0 . |
+Default: 0. |

 /expires:<Date | never> | Sets account expiration date.
-Use MM/DD/YYYY , DD/MM/YYYY , or mmm,dd,YYYY .
+Use MM/DD/YYYY, DD/MM/YYYY, or mmm,dd,YYYY.
 Default: none. |

 /fullname:"<Name>" | Specifies the user’s full name.
 Enclose in quotes. |